The Merger Control Review: EU Merger Control

 Adopted in 1989, the EC Merger Regulation contains the legal framework and principal provisions of EU merger control.
-It was designed to 'permit effective control of all concentrations in terms of their effect on the structure of competition in the Community and to be the only instrument applicable to such concentrations'.3 Responsibility for the enforcement of the EC Merger Regulation rests with the Competition Commissioner, who oversees the European Commission's Directorate-General for Competition (DG COMP).
-Since October 2014, Margrethe Vestager has served as Competition Commissioner.
+It was designed to 'permit effective control of all concentrations in terms of their effect on the structure of competition in the Community and to be the only instrument applicable to such concentrations'.3 Responsibility for the enforcement of the EC Merger Regulation rests with the Competition Commissioner, who oversees the European Commission's Directorate-General for Competition.
+Margrethe Vestager has served as Competition Commissioner since October 2014.

 My task is to discover which mergers stifle competition.
 They will be stopped.
 All others will proceed.
 All mergers with a Community dimension will benefit from the one-stop-shop regime.
-We have clarified and simplified the law in an area which was full of uncertainties and complications. . . .
+We have clarified and simplified the law in an area which was full of uncertainties and complications.
+A large European merger had to be hawked around several European capitals for approval and consideration also had to be given to the precise scope of Articles and [TFEU] in this field, on the basis of two judgments of the European Court.
+Now we have the policy right and we have clarified the procedures and the substantive rules.
 The Community's single market now has a proper system of merger law and policy to ensure that its benefits are passed on to consumers and will lead to the enhancement of competitive industry.10

 In the years since the EC Merger Regulation's adoption, the Commission has emphasised the Regulation's 'fundamental objective of protecting consumers against the effects of monopoly power (higher prices, lower quality, lower production, less innovation)',11 and has underlined the common features of EU and US merger control, in particular the protection of consumer welfare and the pursuit of economic efficiencies: